RaisinTen/gn-action-rerun/README.md

-Gn action does not rebuild depending on data_deps.
+Gn action does not rebuild even when something in `data_deps` changes.